 It’s sad that Torrentz is no longer available, but fortunately there are plenty of alternative options to meet all of your torrenting needs.
 The site we generally recommend for users looking for an alternative to Torrentz is torrentz2.eu as it is closest to the original and it has a massive range of content available.
 However, if you are looking for a more feature-rich experience with different categories of torrents available and features like community support through forums, then you might want to look into some of the alternative sites that we have suggested.

 Which of these torrent sites do you think is the best for finding content, and which has the best features?
-Or is there another alternative site to Torrentz that you love but which we didn’t mention here?
+Or is there another alternative site to Torrentz or alternative torrent clients that you love but which we didn’t mention here?
 Then let us know in the comments below as we’d love to hear from you!